Authors

 James Aitchison

-James Aitchison was born in Stirlingshire in 1938.
-He has published five collections of poems: Sounds Before Sleep, Spheres, Second Nature, Brain Scans, Bird-Score and the critical study, The Golden Harvester: The Vision of Edwin Muir.
+James Aitchison (1938 – 2023) was born in Stirlingshire.
+He published six collections of poems: Sounds Before Sleep, Spheres, Second Nature, Brain Scans, Bird-Score and Foraging: New and Selected Poems (Worple, 2009) and was the author of the critical study, The Golden Harvester: The Vision of Edwin Muir.

 Beverley Bie Brahic